-- We are unrelenting on producing the best red meat genetics for Australian beef and lamb producers.
+- We are unrelenting on producing the best genetics for Australian beef producers.

-- With over 1500 breeding nucleus, Paringa offers the choice of Charolais, Red Angus, Black Angus and Stabalizer®
+- Paringa offers the choice of Red Angus, Black Angus and Stabilizer®

-- Our Charolais and Red Angus rank in the top 5% for most traits, just check out how they compare on the Charolais and Red Angus websites (see links).
+- Angus and Red Angus are recorded on TACE and rank in the top 5% for most traits, check out how they compare in our previous sale catalogues

 Paringa Field Day At Yea, with Christine Jones.

 Among soil specialist Christine’s Jones supporters are Tom and Olivia, whose adherence to her principles proves beneficial particularly to get through long dry spells.
 Christine Jones is an internationally renowned groundcover and soils ecologist who has worked extensively with innovative landholders to implement regenerative land management techniques that enhance biodiversity, increase biological activity, sequester carbon, activate soil nutrient cycles, restore water balance, improve productivity and create new topsoil.
 The most meaningful indicator for the health of the land is whether soil is being formed or lost, according to Dr Jones.